albertattard/me/README.md

    not from the current directory.
 The working directory can be overridden using the `--working-directory=<PATH>` command line option.
 The path must be any existing and accessible directory.

-4. Allow execution of parts of the MARKDOWN file by using the `--execute-from=<COMMAND>` and `--execute-until=<COMMAND>`.
-These options can be used independently and together and is ideal when debugging a MARKDOWN file.
-When the `--execute-from=<COMMAND>` is provided, the `--execute-until=<COMMAND>` will match the first command after the one matched by `--execute-from=<COMMAND>`.
-The parser will fail if no commands match, in either case.
-In the event of multiple commands matching, the first one is used.
-If possible, support regular expressions so that multiple commands can be skipped with little effort.